 For the Convert to Document field, select Yes.
 Grow needs this to be able to read the document.

 In the File Name field, type in the name of the document that will be used for all future files.
-This needs to be the same name as the file you’re replacing.
-Make sure that it doesn’t have an extension.
+This needs to be the same name as the file you are replacing.
+Make sure that it does not have an extension.

 Finally, in the File Extension field, type in the exact same name.
 If the file has an extension .csv, leave it off.
-If it has the extension, it won’t work in Grow.
+If it has the extension, it will work in Grow.

 You can also follow the image below to make sure you are doing it correctly.

 Press Continue to test the Zap.
 You can double check in Google Drive to make sure the correct file was uploaded.

 Once you have checked this, press the blue Finish button.
 Give your Zap a name and turn it on.